 Seafront cycle lane consultation must be re-done, according to Conservative councillors

-Brighton and Hove City Council’s consultation on the proposed A259 seafront cycle lane needs to be re-done, after the council was unable to provide answers to basic questions on the scheme during the consultation period, the Conservatives have said.
+Brighton and Hove City Council’s consultation on the proposed A259 seafront cycle lane needs to be re-done, after the council was unable to provide answers to basic questions on the scheme, the Conservatives have said.

 A six-week consultation on proposals for walking, cycling and accessibility improvements on the A259 was set to end on January 9 and the Conservatives are claiming residents are 'still in the dark' over key aspects of the scheme, including the impact on disability parking and pollution around Hove Lagoon.